-Your year out can act not only as a break from your degree, to explore a subject you a passionate about but also as an opportunity to experience life outside of medical school.
+Your year out can act not only as a break from your degree, to explore a subject you are passionate about, but also as an opportunity to experience life outside of medical school.

-Intercalating means you receive an additional degree on top of your undergraduate medical degree, which could lead to the option of doing a PhD later on in your career.
+- receiving an additional degree on top of your undergraduate medical degree, which could lead to the option of doing a PhD later in your career

-Doing an extra year within your degree also gets you extra points for your application into Foundation Year.
-Any extra points are always helpful and can give you a competitive edge.
+- doing an extra year within your degree also gets you extra points for your application into foundation year

-Do your research.
-Talk to anyone you can who has taken an intercalated year out to get an insight into whether it's for you.
+We would encourage you to talk to anyone who has taken an intercalated year out to get an insight into whether it's right for you.

-Health Education England (HEE) has noted that there are many benefits in the extra year of study that intercalated students have, in delivering more mature, well rounded graduates into the NHS.
+- HEE (Health Education England) has noted that the benefits of intercalation include delivering more mature, well rounded graduates into the NHS.

-Intercalation can also give future doctors the insight into research and research methodology that the Keogh Mortality Review highlights plus also producing a pool of people with skills to become clinical academics into the future.
+- Intercalation can also give future doctors the insight into research and research methodology that the Keogh Mortality Review highlights, plus also producing a pool of people with skills to become clinical academics in the future.

 Things to consider when intercalating

-Whilst there are benefits to intercalating, there are important factors to consider.
+Whilst there are benefits to intercalating, there are important factors to consider, such as:

-There are financial implications.
-Doing an extra year of study means you will also pay for an extra year of study, including any relevant tuition and living costs.
+- An extra year means paying for an extra year of study, including any relevant tuition and living costs.

-Intercalated years at bachelors or masters level can be counted towards the qualifying year for NHS bursary funding, which could ease financial pressures.
-Read the NHSBSA's guidelines on NHS bursary funding.
+- Intercalated years at bachelors or masters level can be counted towards the qualifying year for NHS bursary funding, which could ease financial pressures.

 Check out our student finance guides for more useful resources.

-Prolonging your training also means you will not graduate with most of the people you entered medical school with, being a year behind.
+Prolonging your training could mean you will not graduate with most of the people you entered medical school with, being a year behind.

 It's also important to note that intercalation is not a requirement if you decide to become a consultant or primary care doctor later in your career.